metromg/vote-radio/README.md

 - `Environment:DbConnectionString`: Connection-String for the PostgreSQL instance.
 Format: User ID=<<User>>;Password=<<Password>>;Host=<<Host>>;Port=5432;Database=<<Database>>;Pooling=true;
 - `Environment:MigrationsDbConnectionString`: Connection-String used to update the database schema
-- `Environment:DataDirectoryPath`: Path to the data directory in the container
+- `Environment:DataDirectoryPath`: Path to the data directory inside the container (can be mounted via volume)

 This image is NOT suitable for horizontal scale-out.
-There should only be one running instance of this image.
+There should only be one running container of this image.
 If you use docker swarm it has to run on the swarm manager.

 #### Image "[michaelguenter/radio-streaming](https://hub.docker.com/r/michaelguenter/radio-streaming)"
 This image contains an instance of icecast for streaming the audio to the clients.
-You can also use your own instance of icecast without using this image.
+You can also use your own custom instance of icecast in conjunction with the rest of vote radio without using this image.
 This image exposes port 8000.

 Volumes: